Additional session descriptions will be added periodically.

 KEYNOTE 1: Atlas to Exploration: Adaptive Leadership for a New Ministry Frontier - Tod Bolsinger

 We are at a pivotal time in our history.
 The world before us, the one we are called to reach, is different than the world behind us.
 It's different from any time in our nation's history.
 It's not just a generational shift, it's a foundational shift.
 And it affects the way we lead now...and into the future.
 But...this is good news.
 This is the leadership moment of the church today.
 There is no map in front of us, no quick fix or easy answers.
 This is a divine moment.
 This is an opportunity to express even more clearly, and unclouded by past perceptions, what it means to follow and serve the God who is King of the entire world.
 Join us at the intersection of unchanging theology and rapidly changing culture as Tod Bolsinger brings decades of pastoral experience and expertise in guiding churches, organizations and seminaries in re-imagining local church leadership in the uncharted territory of a post-Christian world.

-Alan will takes us on a really deep dive into the fivefold (APEST) typology of ministry as articulated in Ephesians 4:1-16, but he takes us to a depth and scope that few have ventured before.
+Alan will take us on a really deep dive into the fivefold (APEST) typology of ministry as articulated in Ephesians 4:1-16, but hopes to takes us to a depth and scope that few have ventured before.
 By laying out the most comprehensive model of APEST to date Hirsch will change the scorecard on how we understand calling, church, leadership, and organization.

-KEYNOTE 3: Barriers to Bridges: Leadership with the Hard to Reach - Deb Hirsch
+KEYNOTE 3: Barriers to Bridges: Connecting Relationally with a Changing Culture - Deb Hirsch

 KEYNOTE 4: Rowing to Sailing: Catching the Wind of the Spirit into an Uncharted Mission - IOSMAR ALVAREZ